François Morel (actor)

-François Morel (born 10 June 1959) is a French actor, comedian, voice actor, rapper and director.
+François Morel (born 10 June 1959) is a French actor, comedian, voice actor, and director.
 He is best known for appearing in sketch television series Les Deschiens (1993–2002) and in the series Les Daltons as the dog Rantanplan.

 Career

 He obtained a master's degree in modern literature at the University of Caen Normandy and then, in 1981, he went to Paris, where he joined the school of the théâtre de la rue Blanche, where he met his partner and future wife, Christine Patry.

 During the 90's, he often worked with the duo Jérôme Deschamps & Macha Makeieff.

 In 2019, he received the Molière Award for Best Actor for J'ai des doutes, written by Raymond Devos.